Fires04/FireSMS/README.md

 # FiresSMS

 **FireSMS** is a Dockerized SMS Gateway built using [Gammu SMSD](https://wammu.eu/docs/manual/smsd/) and a custom API interface.
 It allows sending and receiving SMS messages using a GSM/USB modem connected to your server.
-FireSMS is ideal for IoT devices, alerting systems, or SMS-based applications.
+FiresSMS is ideal for IoT devices, alerting systems, or SMS-based applications.

 ---